-The Government Lawyer clinic allows students to examine firsthand the roles and responsibilities of a federal prosecutor.
+The Government Lawyer: U.S. Attorney clinic allows students to examine firsthand the roles and responsibilities of a federal prosecutor.
 Students are placed at the United States Attorney’s Office in Boston.
 Work may include research, writing, witness preparation, working with evidence, and attending hearings.
+U.S. citizenship is required to participate in the clinic.

 The U.S. Attorney’s Office offers placements in the following criminal divisions: